interoperable-health-data-model

 • Can be translated to and from HL7 FHIR Resources when full interoperability is needed.

-• Simple to use in your application, because they are returned as DropdownOption lists based on the OutSystems UI data structure.
+• Are simple to use in your application, as they are returned as DropdownOption lists based on the OutSystems UI data structure.

-• Pre-populated (bootstrapped) with codes from HL7 FHIR value sets to ensure that the data used in the provided data structures contain valid values.
+• Are pre-populated (bootstrapped) with up to the first 100 codes from HL7 FHIR ValueSets, ensuring that the provided data structures contain valid values.
+To retrieve more than 100 options, a valid license key is required.

 When you are ready to make your application fully interoperable, we offer two options to help with this: